tensorlayer/TensorLayerX/docs/modules/pretrain_models.rst

 API - Pretrained Models
 ================================

-TensorLayer provides many pretrained models, you can easily use the whole or a part of the pretrained models via these APIs.
+TensorLayerX provides many pretrained models, you can easily use the whole or a part of the pretrained models via these APIs.

 .. automodule:: examples.model_zoo